rgregg/network-temperature-recorder/README.md

 See [ExampleData](ExampleData.xlsx) for an example of the required file format.

+## Google Cloud PubSub Configuration

+To use temperature-recorder with Google Cloud PubSub, first you will need to create a Google Cloud project and decide on a PubSub topic name.

+You can use the [PubSub Quickstart](https://cloud.google.com/pubsub/docs/quickstart-cli) to quickly setup a GCP Project.

+Data is pushed to PubSub with the date_time_utc, device, temp_c, and temp_f values encoded in a JSON string, which is base64 encoded.
+Subscribers to the PubSub topic can decode this data and choose to record the information however the subscriber desires.

 ## Configuration File

 The temperature recorder app looks for a default configuration file at `~/.iotTempRecorder.rc`.